 HOW TO WASH RUNNING CLOTHES

 When in doubt, wash your running clothes with cold or lukewarm water.
-Some fibers such as spandex are not designed for high heat, and can lose their elasticity.
-We recommend washing your clothes as soon as possible to prevent Permastink—that nasty, stuck-in-your-clothes smell that stubbornly clings to your workout clothes.
-Luckily, Dropps Active Wash is designed specifically to tackle permastink, with 5 enzymes that clean every type of stain and keep your running clothes smelling fresh.
-Simply wash your gear with one Active Wash pod (scented or unscented, take your pick!) to wash your sweat clean away.
+Some synthetic fibers such polyester and nylon are not designed for high heat, and can lose their elasticity.
+We recommend washing your clothes as soon as possible to prevent permastink —that nasty, stuck-in-your-clothes smell that stubbornly clings to your workout clothes.
+Luckily, Dropps Activewear Laundry Detergent is designed specifically to tackle permastink, with 5 enzymes that clean a variety of stain types and keep your running clothes smelling fresh.
+Simply wash your gear with one Activewear pod (scented or unscented, take your pick!) to wash your sweat clean away.

 When your clothes are so fresh and so clean, skip the dryer, which can cause damage or shrinkage, shortening the lifespan of your clothes.
 Hang your clothes to dry near a fan or in direct sunlight.
 (Bonus—the sun’s rays discourage bacterial growth and add an extra zap of freshness!)